3 Common Watercolor Mistakes and How to Fix Them

 Finally, you will need some watercolor paper.
 It is important to use paper specifically designed for watercolor, which is often a heavier weight so that it doesn’t buckle from the addition of the water you will be painting with.
 My favorite budget friendly option is the Canson XL Cold Press, but if you want to really take your work to the next level, I recommend Arches Cold Press.
 If you want to go into deeper detail, I wrote all about my favorite supplies in an early blog post, click here.

 I hope these tips help you on your journey to creating you watercolor masterpieces.
+For more watercolor tips and other tools for creatives, sign up for our newsletter here!
 Let me know in the comments what you would like to learn next!

 By using the links provided, we do receive a small percentage of sales from our affiliate companies.
 We only support and recommend things we use and love.
 Thank you for supporting the brands that help support us.